psahni/aws_saa_prep/neal_davis_course/monitoring, logging/cloud_watch.md

 Amazon CloudWatch Container Insights helps customers collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
 Metrics data is collected as performance log events using the embedded metric format.
 These performance log events use a structured JSON schema that enables high-cardinality data to be ingested and stored at scale.
 From this data, CloudWatch creates aggregated metrics at the cluster, node, pod, task, and service level as CloudWatch metrics.
 The metrics that Container Insights collects are available in CloudWatch automatic dashboards.
 Container Insights are available for Amazon EKS clusters with self managed node groups, managed node groups and AWS Fargate profiles.

+### Custom Metrics

+CloudWatch has available Amazon EC2 Metrics for you to use for monitoring.
+CPU Utilization identifies the processing power required to run an application upon a selected instance.
+Network Utilization identifies the volume of incoming and outgoing network traffic to a single instance.
+Disk Reads metric is used to determine the volume of the data the application reads from the hard disk of the instance.
+This can be used to determine the speed of the application.
+However, there are certain metrics that are not readily available in CloudWatch such as memory utilization, disk space utilization, and many others which can be collected by setting up a custom metric.

+You need to prepare a custom metric using CloudWatch Monitoring Scripts which is written in Perl.
+You can also install CloudWatch Agent to collect more system-level metrics from Amazon EC2 instances.
+Here's the list of custom metrics that you can set up:

+- Memory utilization
+- Disk swap utilization
+- Disk space utilization
+- Page file utilization
+- Log collection